TextArena/TextArenaBlog/README.md

 # TLDR;
 If you ever build a research demo, we strongly recommend using **v0** by vercel for the frontend, **Supabase** as your database (works great with vercel) and **AWS** to build your backend.
 If you do have interactive features, making it serverless from the get-go makes a lot of sense.
-The biggest takeaway by far from all of this all of this is much much easier than it seems.
+The biggest takeaway by far is that building these things is much much easier than it seems.
 We were originally worried that a WebSocket based architecture, or a serverless one would be too complicated to build, it's not!

 Looking back, we didn’t set out to build a robust competition platform.
 But just by sticking with it and solving one problem at a time, that’s exactly where we ended up.
 And if we had to do it again, starting with a very simple first version is still the way to go.
 Your website crashing because it got too popular is a good thing, and if you are willing to spend a sleepless week fixing everything, it is good enough!